ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 MC att control: Slightly increase max yaw rate
 ### Antipattern Category
+New:Hard-coded-fine-tuning

 ### Keyword
 increase
 ### Note
+  commit: min-max : 0.0-360.0
+  main: min:max changed to 0.0-1800.0
+In commit value is changed from 30 to 45, doc not changed (old value of 30 remained), in master the value is 200 .
+Not a performance issue.

 ## Commit #268
 ### Hash